 Here are my best things that I do in Korcula.
 Bear in mind that I am not young anymore so I take it easy these days:

 - I go to a beach.
 Every day.
-First thing in the morning I get down to my nearest beach for swim and snorkelling for about 30 minutes.
+First thing in the morning I get down to my nearest beach for swim and snorkeling for about 30 minutes.

-- Then I go for coffee and pastry in my favourite local cafe where I indulge in great coffee, food and newspapers for about an hour.
+- Then I go for coffee and pastry in my favorite local cafe where I indulge in great coffee, food, and newspapers for about an hour.

 - In the afternoons I go for a hike across to Peljesac (on the hills above Viganj or Orebic) or for a ride on my bike to one of the remote bays on the island where I walk, swim, snorkel and try to catch some fish if I’m lucky 😉

 - If it’s a windy day I get into my small sailing boat and sail in the afternoons.
 Or, if I’m a bit lazy I go to Vela Przina beach in Lumbarda to build a sand castle :0